edgio-docs/edgio-docs/guides/overview.md

 ## High Availability

 The Moovweb XDN provides high availability (HA) in all of its components.
-When going to production you choose a particular region of the world in which your API servers are located and Moovweb XDN provisions two datacenters closest to it, connecting them with automatic DNS failover.
-HA is also provided within the datacenters themselves, with all individual processes being (at least) duplicated and sharing the traffic load among themselves.
+You can choose a particular region of the world in which your API servers are located.
+The Moovweb XDN will provision two data centers closest to it, connecting them with automatic DNS failover.
+HA is also provided within the data centers themselves, with all individual processes being (at least) duplicated and sharing the traffic load among themselves.
 This in-depth HA architecture minimizes the chances of loss of traffic.

 ## Productivity